Forward Proxy

 Initialization

-SDK remains the same behavior when forward proxy is being used.
-But there are several configurations you can use to improve the data availability during initialization.
-Default behavior is SDK will get from forward proxy.
-If DataAdapter is presented, get from DataAdapter first, and fallback to Forward Proxy if there is no value served from data adapter.
-There are several ways you can configure the behavior here.
+SDK behavior remains the same when the forward proxy is in use.
+Several configurations can improve data availability during initialization.
+The default behavior is to get from the forward proxy.
+If a DataAdapter is present, the SDK gets from the DataAdapter first and falls back to the Forward Proxy if no value is returned from the data adapter.
+Several ways exist to configure this behavior.

 Config Sync (Post initialization)

-If sdk is using grpc_websocket protocol, meaning sdk is in a listening mode for any config changes, by default it will
+If the SDK is using the grpc_websocket protocol (listening mode for config changes), by default it will:

 Streaming failover in depth

-Forward proxy support TLS and mTLS when use GRPC server, so all grpc network (streaming and unary call) are encrypted
+The forward proxy supports TLS and mTLS when using the gRPC server, so all gRPC network traffic (streaming and unary calls) is encrypted.

 To enable it:

-1. Setup forward proxy server with valid certifications, more details to be found here
+- Setup forward proxy server with valid certifications

-In order to increase reliability of SDK during initialization, setup DataStore will help in case Forward Proxy is not available when initialized.
-If DataStore is set, the SDK will try to initialize with values from dataStore, and sync (listen or polling depends on setup) from forward proxy in background after initialization.
-It's recommended for SDK and Forward Proxy to share the same cache service for consistency and reduce cache I/O.
+To increase reliability during initialization, configure a DataStore.
+If the Forward Proxy is unavailable at initialization time, the SDK initializes with values from the DataStore and then syncs from the forward proxy in the background.
+The SDK and the Forward Proxy should share the same cache service for consistency and to reduce cache I/O.

 Example on DataStore setup in python: